RedHotDataProject/Project_ADA/docs/index.md

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/41.embed" height="525" width="100%"></iframe>

-Interestingly, the distribution only seems to change for the developing country !
+Interestingly, the distribution only seems to change for the developing country!
 Indeed, these tend to rather be exportating products of origin instead of manufactured ones.
 On the contrary, developed countries contribute in the exports of both types of categories.
-This is of course not a surprising facts: developed countries have are industrial powerhouses.
+This is of course not a surprising facts: developed countries are industrial powerhouses.

 Now that this restriction in the representation power of our database is established, let us attack the first part of the problem: <b>palm oil</b> in the food industry.